NeptuneHub/k3s-supreme-waffle/authentik/ha/README.md

+# Introduction
+Authentik itself is stateless so just put to 3 the replica of server and worker on 3 different node (on a K3S HA deployment) is enough for itself.

+Anyway Authentik use Redis cache and PostgresqlDB and the one embeded in the helmchart seems don't allow the HA itself.
+To do that we used zalando cluster for Postgresql AND Dragonfly instead of redis.

 # Install postgresql in HA with zalando

 First we need to install the zalando operator, this will help in creating the database